katzworld/BuilderUI/README.md

 tamper monkey script to add a images to pages from TMWSTW webpage

 #INSTALL AND USAGE
-install is simple download overlay file / cut and paste into a new tampermonkey script window and save once done you can see the new images via a f5 refrsh on the https://build.tmwstw.io/ web page
+install is simple download overlay file / cut and paste into a new tampermonkey script window and save once done you can see the new images via a f5 refrsh on the https://build.tmwstw.io/ web page.